I wrote recently about Hilton HHonors withdrawing the one year of Gold status as a perk for American Express Platinum customers.

 Let’s be clear about one thing.
 This offer has been around for a l-o-n-g time.
 It has been written about A LOT.
 Hilton knows that lots of people use it, and they don’t mind.
 I would have no worries about getting any trouble from Hilton if you signed up for it.

-(If you don’t fancy that link, then you can also try this one.
-It is the same offer, but nominally for customers of Carlson Wagonlit Travel.
-There is no mention here of only being able to stay at US properties.)
+(If the above link has stopped working, then you can also try this one.
+It is the same offer, but nominally for customers of travel group HRG.)

 You can even reach Gold with just 2 stays!